fromsantanu/EDA-Main/README.md

 # EDA-Main -Exploratory Data Analysis  (EDA)

-It consists of python scripts for exploratory data analysis on data related to various disease outbreaks, its causes, behavioral aspects etc .
+Main repository having a list of EDA projects that consist of python scripts for exploratory data analysis on data related to various disease outbreaks, its causes, behavioral aspects etc .

-## Key Projects
+## Key EDA Projects
 - [Tracking Dengue Trends](https://github.com/fromsantanu/Project1-EDA-Dengue-Trend)  : It consists of python scripts of exploratory data analysis seasonal outbreak of through out several years.

 ## Watch the Intro